Aurubis AG Earnings Call Transcripts

 -

-Operating EBT and EBITDA remained robust year-over-year, supported by higher metal prices and strong sulfuric acid revenues.
-Strategic investments are progressing, with guidance reaffirmed for the full year and market volatility expected to persist.
+Operating EBT and EBITDA for the first half of FY 2024-2025 remained robust, supported by higher metal prices, strong sulfuric acid revenues, and effective cost management.
+Strategic investments are progressing, with guidance for the full year confirmed near the midpoint of the forecast range.

 -